dotfurther/OpenDiscoverSDK/README.md

 ## Open Discover SDK Platform namespace comes with the distributable, parallel, document/container ingestion class DocumentTaskEngine.
 The screen shots below are of a QA test UI that tests an instance of the DocumentTaskEngine on various datasets.

-### Example 1.3GB, 1,571 file/container dataset that upon processing expands to 12,540 files (processed in under 17 seconds on a OS cached folder):
+### Example 1.3GB, 1,571 file/container dataset that upon processing expands to 12,540 files (processed in under 17 seconds on a OS cached folder)

+#### Processing Summary Screen Shot:
 <img src="DocumentTaskEngineProcessingTaskSummary.png">

+#### Processed Document Review Tab for text, metadata, entity, languages identified in text, etc., extraction:
 <img src="DocumentTaskEngineReviewTab.png">